QuanjunLang/GLE-error-analysis/README.md

 - `second_order_exp_data.mat`, `*_loop.mat`, `*_data*.mat`
   Data files generated or used by the scripts.

-- `old_stuff/`
-  Legacy scripts and experiments are retained for reference only.

 ### Section 5.4 – First-order GLE with power-law kernels